5 Ways to Find a Native Speaker to Practice With for Free

 - Category: Blog

-When you’re learning English, of course you want to practice with a real native speaker.
-Being able to communicate with a native speaker is truly the ultimate test of your English speaking ability.
+When you’re learning English, of course you want to practice with a real native speaker – or a fluent non-native speaker who speaks naturally.
+Being able to communicate with a native speakers and “natural speakers” is truly the ultimate test of your English speaking ability.
 Here are some suggestions for free resources you can use to find a native or fluent English speaker to practice with:

 While iTalki offers paid tutors to hire, it also has a Find Language Partners section where language learners can find language partners to exchange lessons with for free.
 You teach them your language, and they teach you theirs which would be English in this case.

 LingoGlobe is a free language exchange community where you can learn and practice foreign languages with native speakers.
 You can engage with native speakers via a language forum or live chat.